 PTFE, however also has some limitations in its applications.

-One of the common applications of PTFE is non-stick coating in kitchen cookware (pans, baking trays, etc.).
+One of the common PTFE uses is non-stick coating in kitchen cookware (pans, baking trays, etc.).
 PTFE is also used as a cost-effective solution for chemical processing, oil & gas, industrial, semiconductor, and construction sectors.

 PTFE has a very high-melt viscosity and a high-melting temperature which makes traditional processing methods difficult.